At Work with Anita

 For at least two years in the early 1960s the ANITA was the only electronic desktop calculator available world-wide and, since the price was competitive with the electrically-driven mechanical calculators of similar capabilities, it sold very well.

-ANITA Mk 8 calculators in use in the accounts office of Selfridges Ltd., the London department store, about 1963.
+Captioned: "The world's first electronic desk calculator, the Anita Mk.8, in use in the accounts department of Selfridges Ltd., the London department store, circa 1963."

 Marketing the ANITA